 • App development basics, enhancing engagement with Apple’s ecosystem.

-These workshops position Apple as an educator, not just a retailer.
+These workshops are a part of Apple experiential marketing, positioning Apple as an educator, not just a retailer.

 3. Exclusive Product Launch Events